Addressing Eating Disorders In Adolescence

-In the U.S., eating disorders affect millions of adolescents and young adults, and the number of children and adults who are being diagnosed with an eating disorder is on the rise.
+In the United States, eating disorders affect millions of adolescents and young adults, and the number of children and adults who are being diagnosed with an eating disorder is on the rise.
 Because of the serious medical complications that can arise from an eating disorder, it is crucial to diagnose and treat the condition as soon as it is realized.
-The earlier the diagnosis, the more likely the person will receive proper treatment and recover.
+The earlier the diagnosis, the more likely the person will receive proper treatment and fully recover.

-Here are some statistics insofar as the prevalence of eating disorders in adolescents:
+John Hopkins All Children’s Hospital released the following statistics insofar as the prevalence of eating disorders in adolescents:

-- 95 percent of people who suffer from an eating disorder are between the ages of 12 and 25 years old.
+95 percent of people who suffer from an eating disorder are between the ages of 12 and 25 years old.

 Of all mental illnesses, eating disorders have the highest risk of death

 Eating disorders affect all races, all genders, and every ethnic group

 Perhaps the most unsettling is that between one-third to one-half of all teenagers rely on unhealthy behaviors to control their weight, such as skipping a meal, fasting, smoking cigarettes, or purging.